ActiveMQ high availability (HA) models ensure that a broker instance is always online and able to process message traffic.

 The next step is to tell ActiveMQ how to connect to the database.
 You can do this by creating a standard JDBC connection spring bean, like so:

 In this case, we’re connecting to a Postgres database, and giving the bean an identifier that matches the identifier we configured in the lease-database-locker configuration above.
 Note that both of these configurations should be identical across both the master and slave configurations.
-You’ll also need to copy the JDBC driver .jar file into the /lib directory of ActiveMQ to give it access to the class you’re specifying in the
+You’ll also need to copy the JDBC driver .jar file into the /lib directory of ActiveMQ to give it access to the class you’re specifying in the configuration, and this will differ depending on the type of database that you’re using.

 That’s it for configuration, fire up the brokers and watch what happens.
 You’ll notice some different verbiage in the active broker’s log, similar to: